If You Have These 6 Traits, People Will See You as a Leader (Regardless of Your Position)

 Clearly, the second.
 Having a passion for your job and then sharing that with your colleagues goes a long way to being seen as a leader.

-Want to learn more about how to be seen as a leader at work, even if you don’t have a leadership position?
-Watch Elizabeth and Lisa Earle McLeod’s full course, Leading without Formal Authority, and learn more leadership tactics and what to do in common work situations.
+Want to learn more about how to be seen as a leader?
+Watch Elizabeth and Lisa Earle McLeod’s full course, Leading without Formal Authority, today.